tvdboom/ATOM/docs_sources/api/feature_engineering/feature_generator.md

 <blockquote>
 Instance used to calculate the genetic features, from [SymbolicTransformer](https://gplearn.readthedocs.io/en/stable/reference.html#symbolic-transformer).
- Only if `strategy='genetic'`.
+ Only if strategy='genetic'.
 </blockquote>
 <strong>genetic_features: pd.DataFrame</strong>
 <blockquote>
 Dataframe of the newly created non-linear features.
-Only if `strategy='genetic'`.
+Only if strategy='genetic'.
  Columns include:
 <ul>
 <li><b>name:</b> Name of the feature (automatically created).</li>